Jackiee02/OCR-with-Pytesseract-and-OpenCV/README.md

-# OCR System using OpenCV and Pytesseract
+# OCR System using Pytesseract and OpenCV

-## Introduction

-This project implements an Optical Character Recognition (OCR) system using OpenCV for image preprocessing and Pytesseract for text extraction.
-It demonstrates various techniques for image enhancement, such as grayscale conversion, thresholding, dilation, and edge detection, to improve the accuracy of the OCR process.
-The system can also evaluate the confidence score of detected text and perform template matching for specific patterns, such as dates.
+This project demonstrates the implementation of an Optical Character Recognition (OCR) system using Pytesseract and OpenCV.
+The system is designed to preprocess images, extract text from images using Tesseract OCR, and evaluate the accuracy of the detected text.
+The preprocessing techniques include grayscale conversion, thresholding, noise removal, and edge detection to optimize OCR results.

-The code runs in a Jupyter Notebook format on Google Colab and is designed to work with images stored in Google Drive.
-The goal of the project is to efficiently extract text from images while optimizing for both speed and accuracy.

 ## Features

-- Image preprocessing (grayscale, noise removal, thresholding, etc.)
-- Text extraction using Pytesseract
+- **Image Preprocessing**: Includes techniques like grayscale conversion, noise removal, thresholding, and edge detection to enhance the image for better OCR accuracy.
+- **Text Detection and Extraction**: Pytesseract is used to detect and extract text from images.
+Various configurations are applied to customize the OCR process.
-- Bounding box creation around detected text
+- **Bounding Boxes**: Bounding boxes are drawn around detected text to visually represent the location of the extracted text.
-- Confidence score evaluation of the detected text
+- **Text Accuracy Evaluation**: The confidence score of the extracted text is calculated to measure the accuracy of the OCR process.
-- Custom text detection (e.g., numbers only, blacklisting characters)
-- Template matching for specific patterns (e.g., dates)
-- Performance evaluation in terms of time taken for each process

 ## Prerequisites

+Before running the notebook, ensure that you have installed the following:

+- OpenCV
+- Tesseract OCR
+- Pytesseract
+- Numpy

-- Google Colab or Jupyter Notebook environment
+You will also need access to Google Colab or Jupyter Notebook to run the code.

-- OpenCV and Pytesseract libraries installed
-- Tesseract-OCR installed on the system
+## Setup

+To run this project, follow these steps:

+1. Clone the repository to your local machine.
+2. Upload the Jupyter Notebook file to Google Colab or open it in Jupyter Notebook.
+3. Install the required dependencies as outlined in the notebook.

 ## Usage

-Upload the notebook to Google Colab or any Jupyter Notebook environment and ensure that the necessary libraries are installed.
-The notebook contains cells that can be run sequentially to process images and extract text.

-Ensure that images are stored in a Google Drive directory if working in Colab, and update the paths to match your directory structure.
+This notebook includes a step-by-step guide for:

+1. Preprocessing images for optimal OCR results.
+2. Extracting text from images using Pytesseract.
+3. Visualizing text detection with bounding boxes.
+4. Evaluating the accuracy of the extracted text.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.